-Black Founders is a national network of African-American founders that is dedicated to increasing the number of successful black entrepreneurs in tech.
-The organization creates networking events year round, as well as educational programs and a conference series, "Ideas Are Worthless," in San Francisco, Atlanta, New York and Austin where black founders can network with each other and potential partners and investors.
-Black Founders started the HBCU Hacks program, which is a well-known series of weekend hackathons that provide students at HBCUs (historically black colleges and universities) the opportunity to develop their computer science skills and invent apps or software.
-In fact, during the last few years, one-fifth of graduating black students at HBSUs with a degree in engineering have benefited from the hackathon program.
-As a minority entrepreneur who has founded several startups and successfully raised VC money, I’ve always advised young people of color who are interested in entrepreneurship to actively seek outside help.
-Even if only 1 percent of resources within the tech community are dedicated to minority founders, those of us who want to see change in minority representation in future years should make the most of these resources in the hope of maximizing not only our own chances of success but also our ability to help others and pay it forward.
+Black Founders is a national network of African-American founders that is dedicated to increasing the number of successful Black entrepreneurs in tech.
+The organization creates networking events year round, educational programs, and a conference series, "Ideas Are Worthless," in San Francisco, Atlanta, New York, and Austin, where Black Founders can network with each other and potential partners and investors.
+Black Founders started the HBCU Hacks program, a well-known series of weekend hack-a-thons that allow students at HBCUs (historically Black colleges and universities) to develop their computer science skills and invent apps or software.
+In fact, during the last few years, one-fifth of graduating black students at HBCUs with engineering degrees have benefited from the hackathon program.
+As a minority entrepreneur who has founded several startups and successfully raised VC money, I have always advised young people of color interested in entrepreneurship to seek outside help actively.
+Even if only one percent of resources within the tech community are dedicated to minority founders, those of us who want to see a change in minority representation in future years should make the most of these resources in the hope of maximizing not only our chances of success but also our ability to help others and pay it forward.

 Integrated Suite of Services to Support Entrepreneurs